-Quercetin is a flavonoid pigment found in many plants and foods such as apples and berries, onions, Ginkgo biloba, red wine, green tea, St. John’s wort, American elder and Buckwheat tea.
+Quercetin is a flavonoid pigment found in many plants and foods such as, apples, berries, onions, Ginkgo biloba, red wine, green tea, St. John’s wort, American elder, and buckwheat tea.

-Quercetin has unique biological properties that may improve mental as well as physical performance and reduce risk of infection mainly upper respiratory tract ones (URTI).
-These properties extend to benefits to the overall health disease resistance including anti-carcinogenic, anti-inflammatory, antiviral, antioxidant and psychostimulant activities as well as the ability to inhibit lipid peroxidation, platelet aggregation and capillary permeability and to stimulate mitochondrial biogenesis.
+Quercetin has unique biological properties that may improve mental as well as physical performance and reduce the risk of infection, mainly upper respiratory tract ones (URTI).
+These properties extend to benefits to the overall health disease resistance including anti-carcinogenic, anti-inflammatory, antiviral, antioxidant, and psychostimulant activities as well as the ability to inhibit lipid peroxidation, platelet aggregation and capillary permeability and to stimulate mitochondrial biogenesis.

-There are several studies in humans investigating the correlation of quercetin and its immunomodulatory effects.
+There are several studies in which humans have investigated the correlation of quercetin and its immunomodulatory effects.
 1000mg/day Quercetin does indeed reduce illness (URTI) after intensive exercise like long time cycling.
-1000 mg/day quercetin reduces post-exercise measures for both inflammation and oxidative stress and improves exercise performance compared to placebo.
+1000 mg/day of quercetin reduces post-exercise measures for both inflammation and oxidative stress and improves exercise performance compared to placebo.
 Also, 12 weeks of 1000mg/day of quercetin reduces URTI total sick days and severity by 31% and 36% (statistically significant) in 40 years-old and older subjects who rated themselves as physically fit.

-On the mechanism of action, Quercetin was classified as a long lasting anti-inflammatory substance that possesses strong anti-inflammatory capacities on different human cells.
-Quercetin modulates the Th1 and Th2 cytokine production in favor of a reduced inflammatory response, inhibition of TNFα and poly (ADP-ribose) polymerase-1 in pulmonary epithelial cells [PARP-1] with preservation of cellular NAD1 and energy production in the lungs cells that helps the healing process.
+On the mechanism of action, quercetin was classified as a long lasting anti-inflammatory substance that possesses strong anti-inflammatory capacities on different human cells.
+Quercetin modulates the Th1 and Th2 cytokine production in favor of a reduced inflammatory response, inhibition of TNFα and poly (ADP-ribose) polymerase-1 in pulmonary epithelial cells [PARP-1] with preservation of cellular NAD1 and energy production in the cells of the lungs that helps the healing process.

 Quercetin possesses strong anti-oxidant properties.

-Quercetin has mitochondrial biogenesis properties leading to improved muscles performance and increase glucose uptake by muscles cells.
+Quercetin has mitochondrial biogenesis properties leading to improved muscle performance and an increase in glucose uptake by the muscle cells.

 In vitro studies showed that quercetin could antagonize SARS-CoV entry into the host cells.
 SARS-CoV is the coronavirus that was behind the SARS epidemic in 2002.